Parents and Friends

 Events and activities

-Our major initiative remains to plan for the longer term expansion of our co-curricular facilities and playground space, as well as assisting in the ongoing improvement of the school’s infrastructure.
-Addressing this issue is an enormous cost, and can only be undertaken as a collaborative effort between the diocese, the Catholic Schools Office, the parish, the school and the P&F.
+Our major initiative remains to plan for the longer-term expansion of our co-curricular facilities, as well as assisting in the ongoing improvement of the school’s infrastructure.
+Addressing this issue is an enormous cost, and can only be undertaken in-line with CSBB Fundraising Guidelines and as a collaborative effort between the diocese, the Catholic Schools Office, the parish, the school and the P&F.

 Planning and running of any fundraising event requires an enormous effort from parents, friends and relatives who volunteer their time, and we encourage as many of you as possible to get involved.
-We also thank in advance all of you who will devote so much time to our fundraising efforts this year.
+We also thank in advance all of you who dedicate time to our fundraising efforts this year.

 Application of funds

 The P&F welcomes your views on how we will use the money we raise this year.
-Please provide your suggestions and any feedback to an executive member or at the next P&F meeting.
+Please provide your suggestions and any feedback to an executive member or at the next P&F Forum.

-As you will appreciate, no specific amount of money is applied to meet these objectives as we recognise fundraising activities vary in success from year to year.
+As you will appreciate, no specific amount of money is applied to meet these objectives as fundraising activities will vary in success from year to year.

 Support